anubhabx/tresta/PROJECT_STATUS.md

 - ✅ **Complete project management** with full CRUD operations
 - ✅ **Custom account settings** with GDPR-compliant data export and deletion
 - ✅ **Integrated moderation UI** with bulk actions and inline badges
+- ✅ **WCAG 2.1 AA-compliant widget experience** with complete keyboard support
+- ✅ **Enterprise CSP compliance** with automated audits and runtime validation
+- ✅ **Real-time widget live preview** embedded in the dashboard builder with instant config sync

 ---